thomaslevesque/Extensions.Hosting.AsyncInitialization/README.md

 await host.RunAsync();
 ```

 This will still work without changes.
-Just keep in mind that, as explained in the previous section, adding a call to `host.TeardownAsync()` after `host.RunAsync()` *will not work*.
+Just keep in mind that, as explained in the Advanced Usage section, adding a call to `host.TeardownAsync()` after `host.RunAsync()` *will not work*.
 If you need teardown, the simplest way is to remove the explicit call to `InitAsync`, and call `InitAndRunAsync` instead of `RunAsync`.